Need to get CTPAT certified? Read this guide.

 When an entity joins CTPAT, an agreement is made to work with CBP to protect the supply chain, identify security gaps, and implement specific security measures and best practices.
 Applicants must address a broad range of security topics and present security profiles that list action plans to align security throughout the supply chain.
 CTPAT members are considered to be of low risk, and are therefore less likely to be examined at a U.S. port of entry.

-CTPAT Partners enjoy a variety of benefits, including taking an active role in working closer with the U.S. Government in its war against terrorism.
-As they do this, Partners are able to better identify their own security vulnerabilities and take corrective actions to mitigate risks.
+C-TPAT entities enjoy a variety of benefits, including taking an active role in working closer with the U.S. Government in its war against terrorism.
+As they do this, entities are able to better identify their own security vulnerabilities and take corrective actions to mitigate risks in importing/exporting goods.
 Some of the benefits of the program include:

 • Access to the list of member companies of the program;

-• The possibility of using the FAST/EXPRESS LANE line to cross the border;
+• The possibility of using the FAST/EXPRESS LANE for shorter wait times at the border;

 • The establishment of a single contact;